 Young designers very much in style

 Young and full of ideas, in recent years a number of newcomers have made their mark on the fashion world with labels launched right out of fashion school.
 And some of whom have since gone on tocrack the international market.
 Sagan Vienna, the label from designer duo Tanja Bradaric and Taro Ohmae, has even graced the pages of style bibles such as Vogue and Elle.
 Both designers experiment with tradition, flirt with cliché and combine handcraftsmanship with innovative technology.
-Their bags in particular carry a distinctive design signature.
-The trademark wickerwork pattern of the classic Thonet chair (also known as Viennese wickerwork) forms a central element of the designs.
+Their bags bear an unmistakable style.
+The woven pattern of the Thonet chairs (called Viennese wickerwork) appears as a central element in many models.
+They also work with traditional Viennese companies such as Carl Auböck or Horn Manufactory Petz.

 GON, established in 2011 by Christina Steiner, is a label with high potential.
 The designs are characterized by gentle, flowing silhouettes.
 Steiner’s patterns and prints reflect her unique design signature.
 Clothing from Ferrari Zöchling also features unique silkscreen prints.
 The label is run by Romana Zöchling, who works with a range of different artists to create eye-catching prints based on distinctively clean designs.